bigcommerce/dev-docs/docs/api-docs/store-management/shipping/shipping-provider-api.md

 }
 ```

-When a merchant uninstalls an app with an associated shipping carrier, you also automatically remove all the shipping methods and connection info for that carrier from the store.
-You can no longer make quote requests, and users will no longer see shipping quotes for that carrier.
+When a merchant uninstalls your app from the store, the merchant removes all shipping methods and connection info for your carrier(s) from the store.
+BigCommerce will no longer be able to make quote requests and receive shipping quotes from your carrier.

 <!-- theme: info -->
 > #### Note
-> The response payload will display shipping quotes from lowest to highest price.
+> The response displays shipping quotes from lowest to highest price.

 ## Including product metadata in rate requests